 I write this review again waiting for JW Floor Covering to show up for a carpet install in my office–they are two hours late again.

-It all started a month ago when I went to Home Depot to order some commercial carpet for my dental office.
+It all started a month ago, and you must Read Full Report, when I went to Home Depot to order some commercial carpet for my dental office.
 Home depot charges more for a commercial installation than it does for a home install.
 As explained to me by Home Depot, “it takes more skill and knowledge to install in high use commercial offices”.
 I bought premium carpet and was informed by home depot that it does not require a pad since it is glued down.
 I scheduled a Friday installation and closed my office that day to prepare for the carpet installation which is not an easy task in a dental office.
+I even took notes from a Carpet Cleaning Hamilton company.
 I hired staff to move furniture, dental equipment, disconnected computers, and refrigerators.
 We moved a Xray machine off the carpet and it took about 3 hours that morning with all staff to complete the preparation.
 That afternoon, I paid one employee to wait for the 1:00-3:00PM installation.
 At 4:00p, an hour after the scheduled window, I get a call from JW flooring telling me that the installers can not come and that they want to reschedule for another day.
 After protest having cancelled an entire day of patients for the install, and paying my staff to prepare, they finally agreed to get someone out on the weekend to install before business on Monday.

 Saturday morning the installers showed up, two hours after I was told they would start.
 The truck had a pink carpet on the roof rack the carpet I ordered stuffed in the cab.
 I asked about the pink carpet and they told me that they had just removed it from a house a day after they installed it because the owners said it was the wrong color.
 That should have been a warning to me.
 After asking me if I brought the siding, which home depot makes the customer pick up from the store and deliver to the installer (three 30 lb boxes).
 The first thing they did when they came in is ask me how to remove the molding that was glued to the wallpaper!
 I didn’t answer them and they took out a razor blade and started hacking at a piece of border molding, cutting it off the wallpaper.